totalspectrum/spin2cpp/README.md

     spin2cpp --elf -o my.elf -Os test.spin

-creates the output file "my.elf" instead of "test.elf", and uses optimization level -Os instead of no optimization.
-It is strongly recommended to pass some form of optimization to gcc.
+creates the output file "my.elf" instead of "test.elf", and uses optimization level -Os.
+(It is strongly recommended to pass some form of optimization to gcc).

 You can output a .binary file (like bstc and openspin do with the -b option) instead of .elf: